efschu/llama.cpp/README.md

 - **DFlash speculative decoding**: `--spec-type dflash` drives a DFlash draft GGUF alongside the target model.
 The target captures hidden states into a ring buffer, the drafter cross-attends to the most recent `--spec-dflash-cross-ctx` hidden-state tokens and proposes drafts for target verification.
 - **Adaptive draft-max control**: The server adjusts the active draft horizon at runtime instead of using a fixed `--spec-draft-n-max`.
 The default `profit` controller compares speculative throughput against a no-spec baseline, the `fringe` alternative maps acceptance-rate bands to draft depth.
 - **Full multimodal support**: When `--mmproj` is active, the server keeps DFlash available for text generation.
 The model can be fully offloaded to CPU with no problems to reduce VRAM pressure.
-- **Up to date with upstream llama.cpp** — MTP speculative decoding, parallel drafting, the unified llama app, updated server/API behavior, backend improvements across CUDA, HIP, Metal, Vulkan, and more.
+- **Up to date with upstream llama.cpp**: MTP speculative decoding, parallel drafting, the unified llama app, updated server/API behavior, backend improvements across CUDA, HIP, Metal, Vulkan, and more.
 - **TurboQuant / TCQ KV-cache compression**: Five cache types (`turbo2`, `turbo3`, `turbo4`, `turbo2_tcq`, `turbo3_tcq`) spanning from 4x to 7.5x compression, with TCQ types offering good precision for their size.
 Set independently with `--cache-type-k` and `--cache-type-v`.
 - **Tom TQ3/TQ4 model weight formats**: `TQ3_1S` and `TQ4_1S` are available through `llama-quantize` with non-conflicting GGML type IDs `47` and `48`.
 These are GGUF weight formats, not KV-cache types; backend acceleration should be validated before claiming it for a deployment.
 - **Reasoning-loop protection**: The server detects repeated hidden reasoning output and intervenes.
 Default mode is `force-close`, with `--reasoning-loop-window` and `--reasoning-loop-max-period` tuning available.